Expensify/App/docs/articles/expensify-classic/expensify-card/Request-the-Card.md

 Once assigned a limit, a virtual card is available immediately.
 You can view the virtual card details via **Settings > Account > Credit Card Import > Show Details**.
 Feel free to begin transacting with the virtual card while your physical card is in transit – your virtual card and physical card share a limit.

-Please note that you must enable 2-factor authentication on your account if you want to have the option to dispute transactions made on your virtual card.
+Please note that you must enable two-factor authentication on your account if you want to have the option to dispute transactions made on your virtual card.

 # Notifications